Experimental Stats (7 days)

 Funds can be stolen if…

-The published state root is assumed to be correct.
+After some period of time, the published state root is assumed to be correct.
 For a certain time period, usually one week anyone can submit a fraud proof that shows that the state was incorrect.[Citation needed]

 - Funds can be stolen if there is no one that checks the published state.
 Fraud proofs assume at least one honest and able validator.